-Brancaccio said he brought Foner back to teach a month-long class after a mandatory-retirement policy in place at the time forced the African-Studies professor to leave Colby at 65.
+Brancaccio said he brought Foner back to teach a month-long class after a mandatory-retirement policy in place at the time forced the African-American Studies professor to leave Colby at 65.

 “You never got a sense that he was slanting things ideologically,” he said.
 “The way he was doing it was that he was filling you with the details.
 This is what happened.
 It spoke for itself.
 It was the history of oppression.”